geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 # Why Even Test `spawn_thread`?

-Yes, why even do that if the Rust compiler seems to make it hard?
+Yes, why even do that if the Rust compiler makes it so hard?
 Even if we generally agree on the value of testing, we might be tempted to refactor our code like so: